tevelee/Eval/README.md

 I was able to create a full-blown template language, completely, using this framework and nothing else.
 It's almost like a competitor of the one I mentioned ([Twig](https://github.com/twigphp/Twig)).
 This is the most advanced example of them all!

 I created a standard library with all the possible operators you can imagine.
 With helpers, each operator is a small, one-liner addition.
 Added the important data types, such as arrays, strings, numbers, booleans, dates, etc., and a few functions, to be more awesome.
+[Take a look for inspiration!](Examples/TemplateExample/Sources/TemplateExample/TemplateExample.swift)

 Together, it makes an excellent addition to my model-object generation project, and **REALLY useful for server-side Swift development as well**!